Skip to content

 A mother holding her baby affectionately, illustrating the bond between mother and child.

-When you’ve just given birth and are looking after a newborn baby, it can be easy to focus all your efforts on your little one and neglect to look after yourself.
+When you’ve just given birth and are caring for a newborn baby, it can be easy to focus all your efforts on your little one and neglect to look after yourself.

 A mother preparing a healthy meal